andrepool/detect_with_darknet/readme.md

 Based on darket test_detector and functions

-TODO have to find a way provide the large yolov4_final.weights file

 * compiles against libdarknet.so
 * makes use of the config files in https://github.com/andrepool/robocup_ml.git
 * tested on Ubuntu 20.04